MeshUDF: Fast and Differentiable Meshing of Unsigned Distance Field Networks: Experiments

-\parag{Meshing Comparison.} In Tab.~\ref{tab:meshing_comparison} and Fig.~\ref{fig:results}, we compare our meshing procedure (\textit{Ours}) to two other standard approaches for meshing the 300 UDF fields $\phi_{\theta}(\mathbf{z}_i, \cdot)$ resulting from the above training. \textit{NDF}~\cite{Chibane20b} applies the ball-pivoting method~\cite{Bernardini99} implemented in~\cite{Cignoni08} on a dense surface sampling of $900000$ points. \textit{Inflation} consists in using marching cubes to mesh the $\epsilon$-isolevel of the field, with $\epsilon > 0$. \textit{Inflation} and \textit{Ours} are both applied with a grid size of $128^3$ over the $[-1, 1]^3$ bounding box, and we set \textit{Inflation}'s $\epsilon$ to be 55\% of marching cubes' step size.
-Experiments are run on an NVidia V100 GPU with an Intel Xeon 6240 CPU.
+\end{itemize} In Tab.~\ref{tab:meshing_comparison} (left), we report metrics on the 300 UDF fields $\phi_{\theta}(\mathbf{z}_i, \cdot)$ for which we have latent codes resulting from the above-mentioned training. \textit{Inflation} and \textit{Ours} both use a grid size of $128^3$ over the $[-1, 1]^3$ bounding box, and we set \textit{Inflation}'s $\epsilon$ to be 55\% of marching cubes' step size.
+In Tab.~\ref{tab:meshing_comparison} (right) we also report metrics for the pretrained NDF network~\cite{Chibane20b} tested on 300 ShapeNet cars, in which case we increase \textit{Inflation} and \textit{Ours} resolution to $192^3$ to account for more detailed shapes.
+An example is shown in Fig.~\ref{fig:ndf_anchorudf} The experiments were run on a NVidia V100 GPU with an Intel Xeon 6240 CPU.

-Our method reconstructs open surfaces that are slightly more accurate than NDF's meshing procedure in terms of 3D Chamfer, with comparable image consistency and better normal consistency.
-We hypothesize the latter is due to the presence of a small amount of noise in the sampled point cloud, which translates into locally mis-oriented small triangles.
-More importantly, our method requires only a small fraction of the processing time of NDF's approach to reconstruct a mesh.
-Compared to inflating the surface, our method is more accurate since it does not deform surfaces in the implicit domain before meshing them, and truly reconstructs surfaces with no thickness.
-The additional backwards pass to obtain gradients and the dot product computations required by our method (see Sec.~\ref{sec:method}) only incur a small overhead compared to \textit{Inflation}.